Steppschuh/bachelors-thesis/Benchmarks/data_transmission.md

 ## Data Transmission Duration
-The average delay between these two events:
-- Started sending a data batch from an Android Wear device
-- Received the data batch on a connected Android handset
+The average delay between *"Started sending a data batch from an Android Wear device"* and *"Received the data batch on a connected Android handset"* while using JSON serialization to transfer data.

-The measurement includes the following operations:
+#### Measured operations
 - Generate request response (watch)
   - Get sensor data since last response
 - Serialize request response (watch)